dragonfly-science/dragonfly-website/content/news/2011-08-10-seabirds-menu.md

 The conference was an intense three days of marine science.
 “It was also good to have a yarn with the local blue cod fishers in the pub, and they were keen to give us their views about things, including seabird interactions, commented Edward.

-"We went on a charter trip with Squizzy, on the Lo Loma, and had a good crowd of mollymawks and albatrosses hanging around waiting for scraps"
+"We went on a charter trip
+with Squizzy, on the Lo Loma, and had a good crowd of mollymawks and albatrosses hanging around waiting for scraps."

 “We also went over to Ulva Island, a pest-free bird sanctuary, and saw yellowheads, tree creepers and lots of weka on the beach, says Yvan, Dragonfly's keenest birder.

 “Finlay and I went out looking for kiwi a couple of times.